Grooming with both hands

 Two fingers stretch the skin, while the other grooms it

-Two fingers on the right stretch the skin so that the one on the left can groom it.
+Two fingers on the right stretch the skin to allow the one on the left to groom it.

 Underpinning

-It's too bad that such an important technique is found here, at the bottom of this page.
+It's a shame such an important technique is relegated to the bottom of this page.

 But, where else?

-Place your underpinning finger at some distance from your grooming nail in order to create a flab of flesh.
+Place your underpinning finger a short distance from your grooming nail in order to create a flab of flesh.

 How underpinning works

-You use underpinning in your everyday life when you put something hard beneath a material you want to work on.
+You use underpinning in your everyday life when you place a solid object under a piece of fabric you want to work on.

-This is necessary because the material lacks the rigidity needed to resist your moves.
+This is necessary because the material lacks the rigidity needed to withstand your moves.

-You resort to grooming underpinning when the skin you want to work on has no rigidity; because of its location or body fat.
+While grooming, you resort to underpinning when the skin you want to work on has no rigidity; because of its location or body fat.

 How to perform underpinning